Failed SCR/Diode Testing using a Standard Multimeter

 Diode vs SCR

-SCR simply acts like a Diode when the gate voltage is applied, is it as in its name a Controlled Rectifer.
+SCR simply acts like a Diode when the gate voltage is applied, is it as in its name a Controlled Rectifier.
 To test the SCR or Diode we need to check for short or open circuit on the Anode to cathode and test for high impedance Anode to Cathode and from Gate to Cathode(SCR's only) which are the main failure modes.

 1) Anode to Cathode Test for both Diodes and Thyristors (SCR)

-If the multimeter beeps there is a short circuit and the SCR has failed. if No beep connect the two probes from the multimeter together to ensure the multimeter is functioning properly.
+If the multimeter beeps there is a short circuit and the SCR has failed.
+If no beep connect the two probes from the multimeter together to ensure the multimeter is functioning properly.
 Then recheck the pins again from above.

 3) SCR Gate Cathode Resistance Test

-If these tests come up ok, and you are still experienicng issues please contact us and enquire about our in house device testing.
+If these tests come up ok, and you are still experiencing issues please contact us and enquire about our in house device testing.
 We can take it a step further using some specialist test equipment we use in production.

 We also sell suitable test equipment as follows.